 As far as misuse by the customer is concerned, the key question is whether people could reasonably be expected to misuse your product in that way.
 If so, you could be liable.
 Ensuring that you give adequate safety warnings and instructions will reduce the likelihood that a claim against you will succeed.

 Even if you are liable, your liability may be reduced if you can show that the claimant contributed to the damage or injury through their own carelessness.

-8. Am I responsible if the defect in my product is caused by a distributor mishandling or modifying it?
+8. Am I responsible if a product defect is caused by a distributor mishandling or modifying it?